vikingeducation/prep_basics/test-yourself-answers.md

 #### How is information broken down and sent?

-It is broken down into packets and sent through random different ways to get to their destination.
+Information is broken down in to _packets_, and sent from the senders computer to the ISP's POP then to the internet.
+The packets are then routed to the correct Internet backbone and delivered to the recipient, reassembled identical to the data sent.

 #### What are packets?